Skip to content

 Fortunately, one can use various strategies to manage code complexity.
 Techniques that can lead to a reduction in complexity include:

-• Abstraction: Helps reduce complexity by concealing the technical details and emphasizing an object’s or process’s essential features.
+• Abstraction: Helps reduce high complexity by concealing the technical details and emphasizing an object’s or process’s essential features.

 • Encapsulation: Involves bundling the data with methods that operate on that data.
 It restricts direct access to some of an object’s components, which prevents accidental interference and misuse.